arkency/posts/posts/2012-10-11-sending-async-data-from-rails-into-the-world.md

 speed and certainty here, which is always a hard thing to achieve.

 This is a series of posts which describe what techniques can be used in such situation.
-The first solution that I would like to desribe (or discredit) is ZMQ.
+The first solution that I would like to describe (or discredit) is ZMQ.

 <!-- more -->